Yombeh/Gamvillas/README.md

 # GamVillas

 ## Project Overview
-**VillaFinder Gambia** is a web application developed to **ease the process of finding villas in The Gambia**.
+**Gamvillas** is a web application developed to **ease the process of finding villas in The Gambia**.
 Tourism is a key source of income for the country, but tourists often struggle to find suitable accommodations.
 Our application provides a curated list of the top villas in The Gambia and allows users to view, add, update, and delete villa information efficiently.

 ## Problem Statement
-Tourists visiting The Gambia face difficulties in **finding quality villas and booking accommodations**.
-This problem reduces the convenience and experience of tourism in the country.
-VillaFinder Gambia tackles this by providing a **centralized, easy-to-use platform** for discovering and managing villa listings.
+The Gambia recieves over 200,000 tourist each year but there lies a key struggle, Finding villas that suit each tourist need.
+GamVillas is here to remove that struggle by having a list of all Villas in The Gambia with their Location, Prices, room sizes , photos and videos.
+Gamvillas will Tourist the opportunity to book their prefered hotels which will  reduce the convenience and experience of tourism in the country.
+GamVillas tackles this by providing a **centralized, easy-to-use platform** for discovering and managing villa listings.

 ## Solution / Features
 Our application implements a full **CRUD (Create, Read, Update, Delete) system** for villa management.
 Key features include: